 - 10.4.1 A shot, which travels over a backstop, a berm or in any other direction, specified in the written stage briefing by the match organizers as being unsafe.
 Note that a competitor who legitimately fires a shot at a target, which then travels in an unsafe direction, will not be disqualified, but the provisions of Section 2.3 may apply. - 10.4.2 A shot which strikes the ground within 3 meters of the competitor, except when shooting at a paper target closer than 3 meters to the competitor.
-A shot which strikes the ground within 3 meters of the competitor due to insufficient propellant is exempt from this rule. - 10.4.3 A shot which occurs while actually loading, reloading or unloading a firearm.
-This includes any shot fired during the procedures outlined in Rules 8.3.1 and 8.3.7 (also see Rule 10.5.9).
+A bullet which strikes the ground within 3 meters of the competitor due to a "squib" load is exempt from this rule.

-- 10.4.4 A shot which occurs during remedial action in the case of a malfunction. - 10.4.5 A shot which occurs while transferring a handgun between hands. - 10.4.6 A shot which occurs during movement, except while actually shooting at targets. - 10.4.7 A shot fired at a rigid target from an unsafe distance (see Rule 2.1.3). - 10.4.8 In this Section, if it can be established that the cause of the discharge is due to a broken or defective part of the firearm, the competitor has not committed any safety infraction in this Section, and a disqualification will not be invoked, but the competitor's scores for that stage will be zero. - 10.4.8.1 The firearm must be immediately presented for inspection to the Range Master or his delegate, who will inspect the firearm and carry out any tests necessary to establish that a broken or defective part caused the discharge.
+- 10.4.3 A shot which occurs while actually loading, reloading or unloading a firearm.
+This includes any shot fired during the procedures outlined in Rules 8.3.1 and 8.3.7 (also see Rule 10.5.9). - 10.4.3.1 Exception a detonation, which occurs while unloading a firearm, is not considered a shot or discharge subject to a disqualification.
+However, Rule 5.1.6 may apply. - 10.4.4 A shot which occurs during remedial action in the case of a malfunction. - 10.4.5 A shot which occurs while transferring a handgun between hands. - 10.4.6 A shot which occurs during movement, except while actually shooting at targets. - 10.4.7 A shot fired at a metal target from a distance of less than 7 meters, measured from the front of the target to the nearest part of the competitor's body in contact with the ground (see Rule 2.1.3). - In this Section, if it can be established that the cause of the discharge is due to a broken or defective part of the firearm, the competitor has not committed any safety infraction in this Section, and a disqualification will not be invoked, but the competitor's scores for that stage will be zero. - 10.4.8.1 The firearm must be immediately presented for inspection to the Range Master or his delegate, who will inspect the firearm and carry out any tests necessary to establish that a broken or defective part caused the discharge.
 A competitor may not later appeal a disqualification for an accidental discharge due to a broken or defective part if they fail to present the firearm for inspection prior to leaving the course of fire.